stepin105396/MobilePhoneGuide_99003183/MiniProject_C/README.md

-# Note: Please refer ImagesAndVideos Folder to see the Execution Video
+# Note: Please watch Stepin Miniproject-1.mp4 in ImagesAndVideos Folder to see the Program Execution Video